 Awake.
 The sheets were dry, but the dream dissipated slowly and its wispy horrors clung.
 He pulled the covers up under his chin and clutched at his pillow.
 He searched through the bedside table and came up with a bottle of Sue’s pills.
 “Diazepam—huh, that’s Valium.”
 He swallowed two, dry.
 He was a loser.

 In a sedative-fueled euphoria, Ed conjured an image of Sue and their never-to-be children face down in a puddle of blood, a mafia rubout as seen on TV.
 “No, just the mouse,” he sighed regretfully.
 He would be doomed to finish out his days before an always-on home improvement channel as the Publishers Clearing House truck with its oversized plywood check slithered by, seeking among the worthy dead for a last payout.

-There was a scream of a rusty spring.
+There was the rasp of a rusty door spring.
 Ed clung to the dissolving wisps of contending dreams, then forgot them.
 He was left with an overriding feeling of guilt but could not recall what for.

 The screen door slammed.
 Sue, Heidi, Philomena.
 “You there?”

 “I am.”
 Ed hastily ran fingers through his remaining hair, combing.
 There was a shuffle-squeak of rubber soled running shoes against the varnished gloss of the ladder to the sleeping loft.
 Ed retreated to a far corner, bedclothes pulled up under his chin.
 He freed a hand for a last quickie-comb.
 There was a bounce and a thrashing of blankets followed by a snuggle as Sue tunneled through to him.
 “You’re naked...”

 “Mmm-Hmm.
 Like it?”
 There was more snuggling.
 Her smell was a heady girl musk, the sweat of her ten-mile jog.
 The mouse rustled behind the wainscoting, inside the wall, and Ed remembered the dream.